 Equipment and items purchased with charitable funding must be in accordance with Leeds Teaching Hospitals Trust or the parent organisation’s requirements.

 The final invoice must be received by the Charity within 12 months of the project’s completion.
 The Charity reserves the right to not pay any invoices that are received after this period.

 The Charity Commission outlines the importance of monitoring and evaluation to demonstrate charitable impact.
 Our Board of Trustees need to be confident that our funds are being used in line with our charitable objectives and we need to be able to share with our donors and supporters the impact of their donations.

 On approval of funding, Leeds Hospitals Charity may contact the applicant to gather information to support a case study or news story.
 Applicants must support the sharing of project information to enable Leeds Hospitals Charity to positively promote its work and potential impact.

-For awards over £5,000, applicants are required to complete a monitoring and evaluation report which will be sent to the applicant by Leeds Hospitals Charity six months following approval.
+All applicants are required to complete a monitoring and evaluation report which will be sent to the applicant by Leeds Hospitals Charity five months following approval.
 Applications for future funding may not be considered where applicants have not provided evidence of the impact of funds awarded.

 Where funding is provided to support projects (including staff salaries) for longer than a one-year period, a report will be required for each year of the project.

 Leeds Hospitals Charity requires recognition for our funding in all publications and publicity associated with funded projects.
 These must align with our logo and brand guidelines.
 We require a copy of any publication detailing the project and our support to be sent to Leeds Hospitals Charity.